ArmnArin/exercise/GitSyntax.md

 git diff --help = shows all commands

+git push <repository> = sends (push) your local commits to a remote repository (local -> remote)

+git pull <repository> = updates your local branch with the latest changes from a remote repository (remote -> local)

+git clone <HTTPS,SSH> = creates a local copy of an existing Git repository "after we make a remote repository in githup we must clone it ."

 ----> Commit syntax
 git log = shows commits (detail of commit like num of commit, author, date of commit)